From Wikipedia

 Having pointed out a new approach to feasibility studies, there is one key way that a good, old-fashioned feasibility study can help protect a nonprofit from community pressure to embark upon a campaign the staff knows will be unsuccessful and potentially even harmful.
 This is not a reason promoted very often, but it is an excellent one.

-By investing in the formal feasibility interview process – whether conducted by insiders or outsiders – nonprofit organizations can provide “proof” that professional “experts” agree that conducting a major gift effort is inappropriate at the present time.
+By investing in the formal feasibility interview process – whether conducted by insiders or outsiders – nonprofit organizations can provide “proof” that professional experts agree that conducting a major gift effort is inappropriate at the present time.
 This can be invaluable ammunition when pressure is being put on a nonprofit from the community or the nonprofit’s own Board members.
+And the study can suggest how the situation might improve so that the major gift campaign can eventually move forward.

 In Closing